Connect with others who understand.

 Written by Imee Williams

-The symptoms of HS vary in every person and depend on the type of HS, the severity of the disease, and the area of skin affected.
-The Hurley staging system is used to characterize the type of HS:
+The symptoms of hidradenitis suppurativa vary depending on the type of HS, severity of the disease, and area of skin affected.
+The type of HS is characterized using the Hurley staging system:

 • Hurley stage 1 — Single or multiple lesions with minor scarring